Key Dates and Deadlines

 The following information is correct for applicants applying this year for 2025 entry (or deferred 2026 entry).

-All applicants for the below courses are required to sit the corresponding pre-registration required admissions assessment.
+All applicants for the below courses at Lucy Cavendish are required to sit the corresponding pre-registration required admissions assessments:

 Mathematics applicants are required to sit the Sixth Term Examination Paper (STEP).
 This test takes place in June of Year 13 (or equivalent).